 Resources for Residents

 On Friday, January 22, 2021, Governor JB Pritzker announced the state will move into the early stages of Phase 1B of the COVID-19 Vaccine Administration Plan beginning on Monday, January 25.
 Phase 1B will expand vaccines to non-health care frontline essential workers and residents aged 65 and over.
 The frontline essential workers designation includes many residents who carry a higher risk of COVID-19 exposure because of their work duties, often because they are unable to work from home, and/or they must work closely to others without being able to socially distance.
 This include first responders, education, food and agriculture, manufacturing, corrections workers and inmates, USPS workers, public transit workers, grocery store workers and staff at shelters and day cares.
+It was noted by State and County government that while the vaccination program is underway, at this time, demand for the vaccine far outpaces the supply.
+As such, officials are encouraging patience through the process and noted that an appointment is required to receive the vaccine.
 The Illinois Department of Public Health has established a website dedicated to the vaccine administration program.

 For additional information, please see the following links: